TheyCallMeSol/RobloxAccountGen/README.md

 At Last Add Nouns.txt And BlackList.txt into folder named Files In The same code file The Tool Is Not Open Source Cuz of stealing doubt anything use vuris total have fun
+Take the exe file and put it along with these file but remmber create folder Named "Files" and but nouns and blacklist txts to it